 Here's a tip: Your store window is a good place to advertise for a part-time retail shop assistant, along with the local paper.
 If you're hiring an IT professional an ad online will probably get the right peoples' attention.

 Headhunting involves sourcing a person you believe has all the skills you want for your business.
 You may have met them through another business or network.
 You will need to make sure the position will be attractive enough for the person you approach to consider giving up their current job.

 Know your competitors

-Find out who else is hiring and what they are offering.
-This includes locations, hours, and career development opportunities.
+Find out who else is hiring and what they're offering.
+Think about things like:

 Know your industry

 Check what the average age and turnover rates are for your industry/job type – and what sort of job conditions will interest your average worker.

 Talk to your best existing employees about what attracted them to the job – and what could make it better.